2985+ orders placed in your location

 Overview

-A urine routine test is done to find out the presence of toxins, crystals, bacteria and infectious elements in the urine.
+A urine routine test is done to find out the presence of toxins, crystals, bacteria, and infectious elements in the urine.

-The test checks the concentration, appearance and contents of the passed out urine to detect harmful bacteria and toxins.
+The test checks the concentration, appearance, and contents of the passed-out urine to detect harmful bacteria and toxins.
 The urine routine test results help the doctors and lab technicians know the exact issue and provide the appropriate medication or treatment.

 The doctors have three reasons to prescribe the urine routine test.
 These are:

 - Overall health analysis: Sometimes, the doctor might recommend taking the urinalysis test.
 They may form a part of the routine health checkup or can be done during pregnancy.
+The urine routine test is also done as a part of pre-surgery preparation and to screen out possible disorders.

 - To detect disorders: There are a few conditions when doctors prescribe this test.
 The urine routine test is used for the diagnosis of: